nivlab/opendata/docs/databases.md

 ## CRCNS

-The Collaborative Research in Computational Neuroscience group has a [repository](http://crcns.org/data-sets) of publicly available, high quality datasets valuable for testing computational models of the brain and new analysis methods.
-The data include physiological recordings from sensory and memory systems, as well as eye movement data.
+The Collaborative Research in Computational Neuroscience group has a [repository](http://crcns.org/data-sets) of publicly available datasets.
+Includes behavioral, neurophysiological and peripheral data.

 ## Open Psychometrics